spiral/docs/docs/en/start/queue-basics.md

 # Getting started — First background job

-In this guide, we'll go over how to create and run a background job using the Spiral Framework and the RoadRunner application server.
+In this guide, we'll go over how to create and run a background job using Spiral and the RoadRunner application server.
 This will allow you to perform tasks asynchronously, so that your application can continue to perform other tasks while the background job is running.

 Here are the basic steps you'll need to follow: